sphcastillo/WorkoutTracker/README.md

+# Workout Tracker

+Want to reach those fitness goals?
+This is the app for you!

+## Description

+A dynmatic workout tracking application that allows users to create and track their daily workouts.
+One will be able to design new workouts by adding exercises or continue adding to their last workout.

+## Installation Instructions

+The user needs to run npm and connect to MongoDB

+## Technologies Used

+HTML, CSS, BOOTSTRAP, JavaScript, Node.js, npm.
+Express, MongoDB, Mongoose, and morgan

-# Unit 17 Nosql Homework: Workout Tracker
+## Unit 17 Nosql Homework: Workout Tracker

 For this assignment, you'll create a workout tracker.
 You have already been provided with the front end code in the `Develop` folder.
 This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.